Originally posted 2018-09-22 08:30:07.

 The contemporary concept of homosexuality, in which two girly-boys pretend to be men, would completely baffle a Greek or a Roman as much as it would a Pashtun or a Sambian today (not to mention me).
 Yet in these cultures there remain boys who do not become men; who remain ‘not-men’ all their lives.
 They are tolerated and may be part of the company of women, but they are unable to enter the company of men; it is forever barred to them.
 They are the girly-boys.

-In these cultures, all young people are girls, unless or until they become men.
+In these cultures, all young people are girls, unless or until they become men, or mothers.
 The role of the erastes and all his equivalents today was to turn the eromenos from a girl into a man.
 But as long as the latter remained a girl, she was available sexually and (this is important) without the constraint on sex with a female, who might get pregnant.
-When a boy changed sex and became a man, so the relationship had to change, to one of equals, between two men, neither of whom could be penetrated.
+When a boy became a man, so the relationship had to change, to one of equals, between two men, neither of whom could be penetrated.

 In these cultures, boys were sexual beings and, as immature males, both subject and responsive to the lust of older ones.
 But it was through sexual relations with older men that the boys themselves became men.